top of page

 • Genetics: Studies have shown that if a family member has an anxiety disorder, the risk of developing one increases by approximately 30% for other family members.
 This suggests a significant genetic influence.

-• Environmental Factors: Major life changes, including trauma, loss, or stressful situations, like job changes or relocation, can act as triggers.
+• Environmental Factors: Major life changes, including trauma, loss, or stressful situations like job changes or relocation, can act as triggers.
 For instance, research indicates that those exposed to prolonged stress are twice as likely to develop anxiety.

 • Brain Chemistry: Imbalances in neurotransmitters, like serotonin and dopamine, can influence anxiety disorders.
 Disruptions in these brain chemicals can affect mood regulation.